 Repeat this process until clean fluid comes out of the bleeder valve and there are no more air bubbles.
 Check and refill the master cylinder with clean (new) brake fluid of the correct type.
 Do not allow the master cylinder to drain completely.

 Repeat steps 22 through 25 in the following order: Left rear wheel, right front wheel, left front wheel.

-Reinstall wheels, lower the vehicle to the ground and verify the repairs with a road test.
+Reinstall wheels, (if removed), lower the vehicle to the ground and verify the repairs with a road test.

 Help improve this guide!